dougiteixeira/proxmoxve/README.md

  - Binary sensor entities with the status of node and selected virtual machines/containers.
  - Sensor entities of the selected node and virtual machines/containers.
 Some sensors are created disabled by default, you can enable them by accessing the entity's configuration.
  - Entities button to control selected virtual machines/containers (see about Proxmox user permissions below).
-By default, the entities buttons to control virtual machines/containers are created disabled.
+By default, the entities buttons to control virtual machines/containers are created disabled, [see how to enable them here](https://github.com/dougiteixeira/proxmoxve/#some-entities-are-disabled-by-default-including-control-buttons-see-below-how-to-enable-them).

 ![image](https://user-images.githubusercontent.com/31328123/189549962-1b195b2c-a5b8-40eb-947e-74052543d804.png)